jpravetz/epdoc-validate/README.md

 - When a `default` value is provided:
   - the default value will be used if the value is missing or invalid
   - `strict`, `required` and `optional` are ignored
+  - `default` can be
+    - a value
+    - a function that is called with value, `ValidatorRule`

 #### strict, required, optional